dart-lang/language/working/augmentation-libraries/feature-specification.md

 declared inside the actual declaration are part of the lexical scope that member declarations are resolved in.

-_This means that a static or instance member declared in the base declaration of a class is not *lexically* in scope in an augmentation of that class, just as an inherited instance member is not in the lexical scope of a class declaration._
+_This means that a static or instance member declared in the augmented declaration of a class is not *lexically* in scope in a corresponding augmenting declaration of that class, just as an inherited instance member is not in the lexical scope of a class declaration._

-If a member declaration needs to reference a static or instance member declared in another base or augmenting declaration of the same type, it can use `this. name` for instance members an `TypeName.name` for static members to be absolutely sure.
+If a member declaration needs to reference a static or instance member declared in another introductory or augmenting declaration of the same type, it can use `this.name` for instance members an `TypeName.name` for static members to be absolutely sure.
 Or it can rely on the default if `name` is not in the lexical scope at all, in which case it’s interpreted as `this.name` if it occurs inside a scope where a `this` is available. _This approach is always potentially dangerous, since any third-party import adding a declaration with the same name would break the code.
 In practice that’s almost never a problem, because instance members and top-level declarations usually use different naming strategies._

 Example: